 If you’re new to the world of offshore banking, you may be concerned about bank safety.
-After all, years of propaganda have led many to believe that their money will simply vanish if they move it overseas.
-(Funny how the rest of the world still has access to their money.)
+After all, some may still believe that their money will simply vanish if they move it overseas.

-You may not know that almost every developed country has some form of deposit insurance for banking clients, for instance.
-Or, you may be surprised to learn that the United States was ranked as only the fortieth most stable banking system at the peak of the financial crisis.
+You may not know that almost every developed country has some form of deposit insurance for banking clients Or, you may be surprised to learn that the United States was ranked as only the fortieth most stable banking system at the peak of the financial crisis.

 While we do talk about emerging offshore banking jurisdictions that offer higher interest rates and will play a larger role in the future, those seeking conservative banking options will appreciate knowing the safest offshore banking countries.

-Each year, Global Finance magazine publishes a report called the “50 Safest Banks”.
-We’ve analyzed the report and listed the offshore banking countries with the greatest number of the world’s safest banks.
+Each year, Global Finance Magazine publishes a report called the “50 Safest Banks”.
+We’ve analyzed the report and listed countries with the greatest number of the world’s safest banks.
 Other countries, like Norway, offer very safe banking, but don’t have as many banks topping the global list.

-Of course, you should always do your own due diligence before opening an offshore bank account, but these countries have continually scored high marks from those in the know.
-Here are the banks you will want to focus on if security and stability are your top priorities for protecting your assets abroad.
+Of course, you should always do your own due diligence before opening an offshore bank account, but these countries have continually scored high in global financial rankings.
+Here is our list of the most secure, stable banks for protecting your assets abroad.

 10 safest countries for offshore banking